Kabir Jayanti

 Kabir Jayanti, also known as Kabir Praakat Diwas, is celebrated to commemorate the manifestation of Kabir, a famous poet and mystic saint in India.
 It is celebrated once in a year on the full moon day in the Hindu month Jyeshtha, which is the month of May or June according to the Gregorian calendar.
 Worshipers believe that Kabir was born on this day in the year 1398 A.D.
-Kabir Jayanti was celebrated on 24 June in 2021 and the 2022 date will be 14 June.
+Kabir Jayanti was celebrated on 24 June in 2021, the 2022 date was to be 14 June and 2023 date was to be 4 June.

 Significance

 Kabir Jayanti celebrates the day Kabir was born, the full moon day of Jyeshtha month of the Hindu calendar in 1398 A.D.
 It is disputed as to how he appeared on Earth.
 Some believe that he took birth from Muslim parents, while others insist that he himself appeared on a lotus flower in lake Lahartara.
 In fact, there is a Kabirpanth on the Lahartara lake today which reinforces this very belief.